Description

 Why Understanding the Revolution Matters

-To understand modern America, you must understand the Revolution—not just the war, but the ideology and hidden structures that followed.
-For truth-seekers, it’s a starting point for uncovering how power operates, then and now.
+To understand modern America, you must understand the Revolution—not only the war but the structures that followed it.
+Therefore, a closer look helps explain how power operates, then and now.
+Ultimately, readers gain context for evaluating policies, rights, and institutions with more than slogans.